Tom Pelphrey: As the World Turns

-Other television roles
+Other television and film roles

 On March 30, 2007, he appeared in an episode of Numb3rs, "Pandora's Box".
 On October 17, 2008, he appeared in an episode of "Ghost Whisperer", and the following season in an episode of Law & Order: Special Victims Unit.
 In 2015 Pelphrey landed the recurring role of Kurt Bunker, a former neo-Nazi trying to reintegrate into society, on Cinemax's action drama Banshee.
 To prepare for this role he started lifting weights and did research by reading books on the neo-Nazi movement in America.
 In 2017, he appeared in Iron Fist as Ward Meachum and portrayed Ben Davis on the third season of the Netflix crime drama Ozark which was released on March 27, 2020.
 His portrayal in the latter received critical acclaim and the lack of an Emmy nomination was perceived as a snub by fans and critics.
 Nonetheless, Pelphrey received nominations for Critics' Choice Television Award for Best Supporting Actor in a Drama Series, Satellite Award for Best Supporting Actor – Series, Miniseries or Television Film and Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Drama Series (shared with the cast).
+Pelphrey portrayed Joe Mankiewicz in David Fincher's 2020 film, Mank and Jason Derek Brown in the 2022 true crime film, American Murderer.
 In the final season of Ozark (2022), Pelphrey reprised the role of Ben Davis as a guest appearance, for which he received an Emmy nomination for Outstanding Guest Actor in a Drama Series.

 In 2022, he starred on the Amazon Prime Video series Outer Range as Perry Abbott.

 In 2023, he starred on the HBO miniseries Love & Death as Don Crowder.
+Pelphrey won Best Actor at the Bucharest Film Awards and the Manchester International Film Festival for his performance in the 2023 film, Jill.
+He was nominated and won an Emmy for the 2026 Critics' Choice Television Award for Best Supporting Actor in a Drama Series for his performance in Task.